fleetdm/fleet/handbook/business-operations/README.md

 > **Warning:** Do NOT buy LinkedIn Recruiter.
 AEs and SDRs should use their personal Brex card to purchase the monthly [Core Sales Navigator](https://business.linkedin.com/sales-solutions/compare-plans) plan.
 Fleet does not use a company wide Sales Navigator account.
 The goal of Sales Navigator is to access to profile views and data, not InMail.
 Fleet does not send InMail.

-### Report on status of customer financial actions
+### Communicate the status of customer financial actions
 This reporting is performed to update the status of open or upcoming customer actions regarding the financial health of the opportunity.
 To complete the report:
 - Go to this [report folder](https://fleetdm.lightning.force.com/lightning/r/Folder/00lUG000000DstpYAC/view?queryScope=userFolders) in SFDC.
 The three reports will provide the data used in the report.
 - Copy the template below and paste it into the [#g-sales slack channel](https://fleetdm.slack.com/archives/C030A767HQV) and complete all "todos" using the data from Salesforce before sending.